 Less tailored for solo providers

 The Hartford is the best option for spa and wellness providers prioritizing professional liability coverage.
-It offers the lowest average cost, at $98 per month.
-It’s especially strong for full-service wellness centers or med spas, where liability concerns are higher.
+It offers the lowest average cost at $98 per month and excels for full-service wellness centers and med spas where liability concerns run higher.

-The Hartford has an A+ rating from AM Best, signaling excellent claims reliability and longevity.
+The Hartford holds an A+ rating from AM Best, signaling excellent claims reliability and financial strength.
 Its robust BOP and commercial auto offerings make it a solid fit for growing businesses with multiple practitioners or treatment rooms.
-While not always the cheapest for basic liability, it’s built for long-term coverage needs.
+While not always the cheapest for basic liability, it's built for long-term coverage needs.

-Based on our study of business insurance pricing, Simply Business offers the cheapest overall commercial insurance for spa/wellness companies across most policy types.
-However, this applies only to spa/wellness companies with two employees, and you may find lower rates elsewhere.
-Below are the most affordable providers by major coverage types.
+Based on our analysis of business insurance pricing, Simply Business offers the cheapest overall commercial insurance for spa companies across most policy types.
+These rates apply only to spa companies with two employees, and you may find lower rates elsewhere.

 Cheapest General Liability Insurance for Spa/Wellness Companies